-Scott Recinos leads LMI’s customer engagement with U.S. Customs and Border Protection (CBP) and other operational and support components of the Department of Homeland Security.
-A trusted adviser to CBP senior officials, Scott has more than 25 years of multidisciplinary experience—the last 15 with LMI—in border security, civil engineering, program and project management, and construction management.
+Scott has extensive private and public (local, state, and federal government) sector experience working with multiple federal clients, including the General Services Administration, the Department of Energy, the Department of Agriculture, the Internal Revenue Service, U.S. Customs and Border Protection (CBP), and the Department of Homeland Security (DHS).
+Prior to his current role, Scott led LMI’s customer engagement with CBP and other operational and support components of DHS.
+A trusted adviser to CBP senior officials, Scott has more than 30 years of multidisciplinary experience—the last 15 with LMI—in border security, civil engineering, program and project management, and construction management.

-Scott holds LEED Advanced Professional Operations + Maintenance certification from the U.S. Green Building Council and is a certified Program Management Professional and Project Management Professional.
-He received bachelor’s and master’s degrees in civil engineering from Virginia Tech.
+Scott is a certified Program Management Professional and Project Management Professional.
+He received his bachelor’s and master’s in civil engineering from Virginia Tech.